The Philosophy

 You’ll likely have items still in great condition that deserve a second life.

 Here’s my recommendation: use a box or container that you can donate along with the items inside.
+You can pick up boxes from bunnings or the fruit shop for this purpose.

 A Time-Will-Tell Box

+So, here’s a middle-ground; if you really want to keep something, but it’s not necessarily a ‘must have’, a time-will-tell box is perfect.
 You’re not throwing it out, you’re not selling it, and you’re not donating it - you’re simply getting it out of sight and out of mind, at least for the time being.

 Why 12 months?
 This timeframe lets you test whether you actually use the item.
 It takes you through all four seasons - summer holidays, winter hiking, spring cleaning, autumn gatherings.
-If you haven’t reached for it even once through an entire year, it’s probably not worth the precious space it’s taking up.
+If you haven’t reached for it even once through an entire year, it’s probably not worth the precious space that it’s taking up.

 Optional Cleaning Supplies (Use Sparingly!)

-I know how tempting it is to clean once you’ve uncovered hidden surfaces!
+I know how tempting it is to clean once you’ve uncovered those hidden surfaces!
 While I don’t generally recommend cleaning during decluttering, I understand that urge can be impossible to resist.

 - A handheld vacuum (optional)